SARATH-ANSIL/Plantrox-X/README.md

 # Plantro-X: Tomato Leaf Disease Detection

 This project implements a tomato leaf disease detection system using the YOLOv5 model.
-The application utilizes a pre-trained YOLOv5 model to detect diseases in tomato leaves by processing images captured from a dataset.
+The application utilizes a pre-trained YOLOv5 model to detect diseases in tomato leaves by processing images captured from real-time camera.

 ## Features
 - **Object Detection:** Utilizes the YOLOv5 model to detect various diseases in tomato leaves.